 - Soft Parts – portions of an organism that are not mineralized such as guts, skin, keratin exoskeletons, and other organs

 - Anoxic – depleted in oxygen

 - Lake Turnover – a seasonal occurrence where the bottom waters of a lake rise to surface, typically bringing nutrients while surface waters sink bringing oxygen to the depths.

 - Taphonomy – the study of what happens to an organism after it has died and how it becomes fossilized

 - Mold and Cast – a type of fossil where the original material has been replaced by stone and the impression is left behind.
 A mold is the ‘negative’ and cast the ‘positive’

-- Permineralization – a method of fossilization where mineral rich water fill the pore spaces of the bone or other hard part and deposit minerals
+- Permineralization – a method of fossilization where mineral rich water fills the pore spaces of the bone or other hard part and deposits minerals

 - Carbonization – a method of fossilization where a thin film of carbon is left after the P, O, N and other elements of the organic molecules have been volatilized away